Profit Shifting and International Tax Reforms: Model

+\paragraph{Welfare.} We define the welfare of country $n$ as: where $B_n$ are nominal tax revenues that are used to finance a public good and $\beta_n\geq 0$ a country-specific preference parameter.

-In our model, MNCs producing in non-haven countries have the opportunity to transfer their profits to a tax haven $h$.
-Compared to a low-tax jurisdiction, a tax haven $h$ can also host and tax profits of foreign firms at the rate $t_{lh}<t_{ll}$ without requiring their physical presence, i.e., a production site.
-When shifting their profits, firms incur a bilateral cost $\alpha_{lh}$.
-There are various reasons to expect these costs to be heterogeneous across production countries or tax-havens.
-Indeed, the type and intensity of profit shifting itself are expected to vary across sectors, thereby reflecting countries' specialization.
-Tax havens, on the other hand, differ in the characteristics that may facilitate profit shifting, like communications infrastructures or the legal technologies they offer to foreign firms (e.g., reduced incorporation time and costs, opacity and secrecy, accounting rules, treaty network).
-Our reduced-form friction $\alpha_{lh}$ goes further by allowing these determinants to be bilateral, so the cost of shifting profits to a tax haven differ whether they stem from production that is sourced in the U.S. or in France.\footnote{This is consistent with recent evidence about the sectoral and geographical specialization of tax havens discussed for instance in \citet{garcia-bernardo_uncovering_2017}, \citet{bilicka_geographical_2020} or \citet{Laffitte_LTPS_2020}.}
+\paragraph{Frictions and Taxation.} Consider a plant producing in $l$ belonging to a firm headquartered in $i$.
+When the source country $l$ and the residence country $i$ differ, the cost to produce abroad involves a friction $\gamma_{il}\geq1$, which reflects a technology transfer from the headquarter.
+Serving foreign destination markets $n\neq l$ comes with trade frictions $\tau_{ln}\geq 1$ for iceberg transport costs.
+Neither producing nor serving the destination market $n$ requires the payment of a fixed cost.
+Therefore, plants serve all markets and $\Omega_n\equiv \Omega$.
+The geography of a source country $l$, its economic size, and that of its trade partners adjusted by trade frictions are summarized by the endogenous market potential of country $l$, $\Xi_{l}^{1-\sigma}=\sum_n \Xi_{ln}^{1-\sigma}=\sum_{n}\tau_{ln}^{1-\sigma}Y_{n}P_{n}^{\sigma-1}$ \citep{head_market_2004}.
+Corporations producing in a non-haven country $l$ can choose to book their profits in a tax haven $h$.
+A tax haven can host and tax profits of foreign firms at the rate $t_{lh}<t_{ll}$ without requiring their physical presence, i.e., a production site.
+When shifting their profits, we assume that firms incur a bilateral cost $\alpha_{lh}$.
+There are various reasons to expect these costs to be heterogeneous across production countries or tax havens.
+For example, these costs can subsume heterogeneity across production countries $l$, e.g., different sector composition and sectoral differences in profit-shifting abilities, which we do not model.
+Similarly, they can capture differences across tax havens $h$.
+Tax havens differ in characteristics that facilitate profit shifting, like communications infrastructures or the legal technologies they offer to foreign firms (e.g., reduced incorporation time and costs, opacity and secrecy, accounting rules, and treaty network; see \citet{torslov_missing_2022} and \citet{laffitte_market_2024} who show that tax havens differ from other jurisdictions).
+Our reduced-form friction $\alpha_{lh}$ goes further by allowing these determinants to be bilateral, so the cost of shifting profits to a tax haven differs whether they stem from production that is sourced in the U.S. or, for instance, in France.
+This approach is consistent with evidence on the sectoral and geographical specialization of tax havens (\citealp{garcia-bernardo_uncovering_2017}, \citealp{bilicka_geographical_2020}, and \citealp{Laffitte_LTPS_2020}).